wvengen/LGIportal/INSTALL.md

 2. Modify configuration in lgi.config.php
    1. make sure _LGI_ROOT_ matches the subdirectory where the website is installed
-   2. set the LGI project server, project and application(s) to the your LGI setup you're using
+   2. set the LGI project server and application(s) to the your LGI setup you're using
    3. get the LGI project server's CA certificate and make $CA_FILE point to that
    4. shortly review the other options

 3. *(optional)* create a directory dwoo_c and give the PHP user full permissions.
-     This can be skipped, then a directory will be created in the system's temporary directory.
+     This can be skipped, in that case a directory will be created in the system's temporary directory.
 Creating dwoo_c manually may increase performance and stability.